 4. Ferozepur Faridkot and Sri Muktsar Sahib Districts in the State of Punjab

 5. Hoshiarpur and Gurdaspur Districts in the State of Punjab

 6. Jalore and Sirohi Districts in the State of Rajasthan

 2. OPPORTUNITIES AND THREATS

-Similar to any other business the Company faces challenges in the form of competitionfrom other conventional fossil fuels due to the abundance accessibility and availabilityat much cheaper rates notwithstanding the other subsidized/ non-subsidized renewablefuels as well.The fuel also faces threat in the form of disparity in the tax structure compared toalternate fuels as PNG and CNG are still out of GST ambit.
+Similar to any other business the Company faces challenges in the form of stiffcompetition from other conventional fossil fuels due to accessibility and availability.The fuel also faces threat in the form of disparity in the tax structure compared toalternate fuels as PNG and CNG are still out of GST ambit.
 Notwithstanding these yourCompany shall continue to focus placing environmentally clean Natural Gas to affordablemarkets for sustainable growth.